Models of fractional viscous stresses for incompressible materials: Constitutive models

 The present theory is strongly related to other models found in the literature.
-Indeed, Eq.~\eqref{Shen} matches Eq.~(2.43) of Shen \cite{shen20}, where it is linked to Drozdov \cite{drozdov97} (cf. next paragraph).
-It is also of the general form proposed in Capilnasiu et al. \cite{capilnasiu20}, Eq.~(5) therein.
+Indeed, Eq.~\eqref{Shen} matches Eq.~(2.43) of Shen \cite{shen20}, where it is linked to the theory by Drozdov \cite{drozdov97} (cf. next paragraph).
+It is also of the general form proposed in Capilnasiu et al. \cite{capilnasiu20}, Eq.~(5) therein, although it does not match later propositions from that study.
 Furthermore, the above expression is found in Palade et al.~\cite{palade99} as a special case of Eq.~(16) therein.
 It is also aligned with `Model~A' of Haupt and Lion \cite{haupt02}, see Eq.~(5.12) therein.
+In particular, if the kernel $\kappa$ is chosen exponential instead of the power-law expression \eqref{Kernel}, then we recover the `upper-convected' Maxwell model which involves the Oldroyd rate of Cauchy stress (also equivalent to the Truesdell rate in the incompressible case).

 Eqs.~(27)-(32) of Drozdov \cite{drozdov97} introduce a viscous stress based on a relative deformation gradient tensor and the strain-rate tensor $\bm D$.
 However, the conventions therein differ from the present ones.
 To reconcile the two, we take the transpose of the deformation gradients in \cite{drozdov97}, see also Eq.~(4) and later sections therein.
-Thus, Eq.~(3) of \cite{drozdov97} becomes $\bm{F}_{t|s}^\text{T} = \bm{F}^{-\text{T}}(s) \bm{F}^\text{T}(t)$ in our notations, and the viscous stress (32) therein takes the form of Eq.~\eqref{Shen}\textsubscript{b}.
+Thus, Eq.~(3) of \cite{drozdov97} becomes $\bm{F}_{t|s}^\text{T} = \bm{F}^{-\text{T}}(s) \bm{F}^\text{T}(t)$ if our notations \eqref{FRel} are used, and the viscous stress (32) proposed therein takes the form of Eq.~\eqref{Shen}\textsubscript{b}.

-\paragraph{Model B}
+\subsection{Model B}